gstanden/orabuntu-lxc/README.md

 LXD=Y
 LXDCluster=Y
 ```
 Note that if LXD and LXDCluster are selected, it will be necessary to first create the required ZFS storage pool olxc-001 (for HUB node) and optionally olxc-002 (for GRE node if creating multi-host LXD Cluster).
 To create this, add /dev/sdb and /dev/sdc storage, and then create the ZFS storage pool.
-For Oracle Linux, scripts to fully automate the creation of the required olxc-001 zfs pool are located as shown below.
+For all Orabuntu-LXC supported distros, scripts to fully automate the creation of the required olxc-001 zfs pool are located in distro subdirectories of the ./zfsutils directory.
+For example, for Oracle Linux:
 ```
 zfsutils/oracle/zpool_oracle7_uek.sh
 zfsutils/oracle/zpool_oracle8_uek.sh